Medway News

 The Medway News was a weekly newspaper covering the Medway Towns in Kent, England.
 Established in 1855 as the Military Chronicle and Naval Spectator, it relaunched as the Chatham News and Rochester, Strood, Brompton & Gillingham Advertiser on Saturday 9 July 1859.
 The first issue cost 1d.
 The final issue was published on 8 December 2011.

 The newspaper was known as the Chatham News, the Medway News and just the News but held the title Rochester, Chatham and Gillingham News (often known as the Roch-Chat-Gill) for the longest period.

 Until late 2008 it was published from offices in New Road Avenue, Chatham, and was one of a series of newspapers that included the Medway Standard and the free Medway Adscene.
 However, the Standard ceased publication in early 2009 when the Adscene title was absorbed into the News, "Medway" was dropped from the titlepiece and the publication day was shifted from Friday to Thursday.

 The newspaper's offices moved from the centre of Chatham to Gillingham Business Park and were shared with the News's sister paper, the East Kent Gazette, which had been based on the same site in Sittingbourne since its foundation on 21 July 1855.
 Both titles were then edited by Christine Rayner, editor of the East Kent Gazette since 1995.

 The News featured general news, a leisure section, a business page, a film review, comment, village news and sport.
 The Medway Standard, specialised in sports news, particularly coverage of Gillingham Football Club.

-Previous reporters at the newspaper include Martin Brunt, now crime correspondent for Sky News, Peter Salmon, later controller of BBC One, Robert Tyrer, now associate editor of The Sunday Times, and John Williams, a political editor at The Daily Mirror and the London Evening Standard, and author of a draft of the September Dossier for war in Iraq.
+Previous reporters at the newspaper include Martin Brunt, now crime correspondent for Sky News, Peter Salmon, later controller of BBC One, Robert Tyrer, later associate editor of The Sunday Times, and John Williams, a political editor at The Daily Mirror and the London Evening Standard, and author of a draft of the September Dossier for war in Iraq.

-The editor until its closure was Christine Rayner and the news editor Nicola Jordan.
+The editor until its closure was Christine Rayner, the news editor Nicola Jordan, and the sports editor Lance Morgan.

 The News was part of Kent Regional News and Media, owned since July 2007 by Northcliffe Media.
 Other titles in KRNM included the East Kent Gazette (which published its last edition on 7 December 2011) the Whitstable Times, Herne Bay Times, Isle of Thanet Gazette, Thanet Times, Folkestone Herald and Dover Express.

 Northcliffe announced closure of the News just a fortnight after a failed takeover by the rival Kent Messenger Group, which would have seen the KRNM titles subsumed into the KM portfolio.

 KRNM bosses blamed the Office of Fair Trading for halting the deal.
 The office referred the newspaper deal to the Competition Commission, because of the possible monopoly it might create.
 This meant the cost of the deal and process of takeover would have increased.